fullstack-development/developers-roadmap/frontend/junior-1/js.md

       }
    }
    ```
-   However, in reality clicking on any link in the array displays one and the same number - the value of `links.length`.
+   However, in reality clicking on any link in the array displays the same number - the value of `links.length`.
 What is the reason for this?
 How can it be fixed?
 * What is a callback?
 When are callbacks typically used?
 * What is currying?
 * What is partial application?